 Currently, predictions of a property such as viscosity rely on (i) empirical models, (ii) thermodynamic models, or (iii) molecular dynamics (MD) simulations.
 Empirical models are interpolative in nature, and bring no information about the links between structural, thermodynamic and dynamic properties of silicate melts.
-They can be precise enough, and thus very useful, to predict well some properties, such as the glass and melt heat capacities (Stebbins et al., 1984; Richet and Bottinga, 1985; Richet, 1987; Tangeman and Lange, 1998; Russell and Giordano, 2017).
-In the case of viscosity, empirical models rely on empirical equations (Bottinga and Weill, 1972; Shaw, 1972; Persikov, 1991; Hess and Dingwell, 1996; Hui and Zhang, 2007; Giordano et al., 2008; Duan, 2014), such as the Arrhenius or the Tammann-Vogel-Fulcher (TVF) ones.
-In term of precision, those empirical models usually claim errors of 0.6 log Pa·s or higher, but predictive uncertainties can reach much higher values in practice (e.g., Robert et al., 2013; Le Losq and Neuville, 2013; Sehlke and Whittington, 2016; Di Genova et al., 2017).
-They provide a practical way of making viscosity predictions, but their usefulness is determined by the chemical composition and temperature fields they cover, and they provide no further information about the flow process.
+They can be precise enough, and thus very useful, to accurately predict some properties, such as the glass and melt heat capacities (Stebbins et al., 1984; Richet and Bottinga, 1985; Richet, 1987; Tangeman and Lange, 1998; Russell and Giordano, 2017).
+In the case of viscosity, empirical models rely on empirical equations (Bottinga and Weill, 1972; Shaw, 1972; Persikov, 1991; Hess and Dingwell, 1996; Hui and Zhang, 2007; Giordano et al., 2008; Duan, 2014), such as the Arrhenius or the Tammann-Vogel-Fulcher (TVF) laws.
+In term of precision, those empirical models usually claim errors of 0.6 log Pa·s or higher, but predictive uncertainties can reach much larger values in practice (e.g., Robert et al., 2013; Le Losq and Neuville, 2013; Sehlke and Whittington, 2016; Di Genova et al., 2017).
+They provide a practical way of making viscosity predictions, but their usefulness is restricted by the chemical composition and temperature fields they cover, and they provide no further information about the flow process.

-Thermodynamic models may allow to circumvent the short-comings of empirical models, i.e. their interpolative nature and their lack of physical/thermodynamic background that prevents one from using them to understand how melts flow.
-Initially, thermodynamic models for viscosity were limited to mixtures of specific melts composed of only a few oxide elements (Richet, 1984; Hummel and Arndt, 1985; Neuville and Richet, 1991).
-Similar attempts were performed to model other properties, such as the model of Mysen (1995) that calculates the configurational heat capacity of silicate melts from their fractions of tetrahedral SiO4 Qn units (Q being a tetrahedral unit and n the number of bridging oxygen it carries; 4-n thus gives the number of non-bridging oxygens).
-This inspired recent works, which leveraged the recent advances in our knowledge of links between melt structure, thermodynamic properties and viscosity, to build more complex thermodynamic models of the properties of silicate melts from eitheir directly the melt chemical composition or the knowledge of their structure.
+Thermodynamic models may allow us to circumvent the short-comings of empirical models, particularly their interpolative nature and the lack of physical/thermodynamic background that prevents one from using them to understand how melts flow.
+Initially, thermodynamic models for viscosity were limited to mixtures of specific melts comprising only a few oxide elements (Richet, 1984; Hummel and Arndt, 1985; Neuville and Richet, 1991).
+Similar attempts were made to model other properties, such as the model of Mysen (1995) which calculates the configurational heat capacity of silicate melts from their fractions of tetrahedral SiO4 Qn units (Q being a tetrahedral unit and n the number of bridging oxygen it carries; 4-n thus gives the number of non-bridging oxygens).
+This inspired recent works, which leveraged recent advances in our knowledge of links between melt structure, thermodynamic properties and viscosity, to construct more complex thermodynamic models of the properties of silicate melts, either directly from the melt chemical composition, or based on knowledge of their structure.
 For example, Sehkle and Withington (2016) proposed a thermodynamic model, based on the Adam-Gibbs theory of relaxation processes (Adam and Gibbs, 1965, see section 2.5.2), to predict the viscosity of planetary tholeiitic melts.
-Their model takes the melt composition in input, and predicts the viscosity of the tholeiitic melts with an error of 0.13 log Pa·s, on the full 100-1012 Pa·s range.
+Their model takes a melt composition as input, and predicts the viscosity of the tholeiitic melts with an error of 0.13 log Pa·s, on the full 100-1012 Pa·s range.
 More recently, Le Losq and Neuville (2017) proposed a thermodynamic model that connects viscosity, heat capacity, configurational entropy, and structure for melts in the Na2O-K2O-SiO2 system.
 This model, also based on the Adam and Gibbs theory of relaxation processes, provides information about the structure and the viscous flow process of melts in the glass-forming domain of the Na2O-K2O-SiO2 phase diagram.
 It allows viscosity predictions with errors ση lower than 0.2 log Pa·s on the full 100-1012 Pa·s range.
-Another example is the thermodynamic model proposed by Starodub et al. (2019).
+A third example is the thermodynamic model proposed by Starodub et al. (2019).
 It combines an associate solution model of melt structure with the Avramov-Milchev equation of viscous flow (Avramov and Milchev, 1988) to predict melt viscosity on the full 100-1012 Pa·s range in the Na2O-K2O-Al2O3-SiO2 diagram.